guidefari/here_hugo/content/book/elegant-puzzle.md

   not a good idea to try and understand deeply **why** things are broken before you fix.
 Just rollback/revert so you can restore service, then figure things out later.
   Succintly said, "First restore the service, then fix the problem."

+  # On Product Management
+Interesting to see a lot of Will's remarks relate to [the lessons about product management from Brian Holt](/pm-holt).

+This sub-topic can be found [on his site](https://lethain.com/intro-product-management/).

+Will loosely groups product management activities into exploration, selection, & validation.

+> Product management is an iterative elimination tournament, with each round consisting of problem discovery, problem selection, and solution validation

+### Problem discovery
+- Surprisingly, this is a commonly skipped stage.
+  - Which can lead to inertia-led local optimization.

+### Problem selection

+I like this thought exercise

+> Consider different timeframes...
+What would you do if your company was going to run out of money in six months?
+What if there were no external factors forcing you to show results until two years out?
+Five years out?

+### Solution validation
+- As you try to learn from others that have walked a similar path:
+> A mild caveat: it’s better to rely on people you have some connection to instead of on conference talks and such, since there is a surprisingly large amount of misinformation out there.

+- Try to find the cheapest way to validate